gemrb/gemrb.github.io/GUIScript/functions/Window_SetupEquipmentIcons.md

 If Start is supplied, it will skip the first few items.

 **Parameters:**
-  * WindowIndex - the buttons' window index
+  * Dict - the environment you want to have access to
   * Slot        - the player character's index in the party
   * Start       - start the equipment list from this value
   * Offset      - control ID offset to the first usable button